One Year Later (Andor): Plot

-Orson Krennic holds a top-secret meeting with several Imperial officers, including Dedra Meero and Lio Partagaz, to plan an operation to gather the mineral kalkite from the planet Ghorman for the Emperor's "energy program".
-The planet is a single-product economy known for its "Ghorman twill", a kind of spider silk fabric used to make high-end luxury garments prized by the galaxy's elites.
-The extent of the planned mining could put enough stress on Ghorman's core that there is significant danger of planetary collapse.
-In the event that no suitable alternative to the required kalkite is found, the gathered officers must make plans to stifle any potential resistance from the local Ghorman population in order to strip-mine the planet as needed.
+Orson Krennic holds a secret meeting with several Imperial officers, including Dedra Meero and Lio Partagaz, to plan an operation to gather the mineral kalkite from the planet Ghorman for the Emperor's "energy program".
+The planet is known for its "Ghorman twill", a kind of spider silk fabric used to make luxury garments prized by the galaxy's elites.
+The planned mining could put enough stress on Ghorman's core to collapse the planet.
+If no alternative to the required kalkite is found, the gathered officers must make plans to stifle resistance from the local Ghorman population in order to strip-mine the planet as needed.
 Partagaz and others are nervous that Ghorman is a well-known and politically powerful planet, not a frontier world where they could hide their actions.
-Several alternate courses of action are suggested, such as faking a natural disaster to encourage the Ghormans to leave voluntarily, but Krennic's advisors have calculated that the risk is too great.
-Two officers lay out a plan for an elaborate anti-Ghorman propaganda campaign, which has already begun.
-When Dedra is approached by Krennic, she notes her concern that propaganda alone will be insufficient and suggests they need a Ghorman resistance that the Empire can "depend on to do the wrong thing".
+Several courses of action are suggested, such as faking a natural disaster to encourage the Ghormans to leave voluntarily, but Krennic's advisors have calculated that the risk is too great.
+Two officers lay out a plan for an anti-Ghorman propaganda campaign, which has already begun.
+When Dedra is approached by Krennic, she says propaganda will be insufficient and suggests they need a Ghorman resistance that the Empire can "depend on to do the wrong thing".

 On the jungle moon, the conflict between the Maya Pei rebels develops into a shootout killing the only pilot other than Cassian, and Cassian is taken away as several rebels around him are killed.